 Siobhan Curious is a teacher, student and person.
 Life is constantly reminding her that these are not separate things.
 She is also (under her real name; no, she’s not telling) a novelist and short fiction writer.
-She holds one undergraduate degree in English, one in second-language education, and a masters degree in English and creative writing.
-She is currently working on a masters in education.
+She holds one undergraduate degree in English, one in second-language education, a masters degree in English and creative writing, and another in education.

 I would really like to get the RSS feed for your blog.
 But it appears that in rebuilding your sidebar, you forgot to put back in the widget called “Meta.”
 If you move that back into the sidebar, there will be a button where people can sign up for your RSS feed.
 Please try to let me know if you do this, because I really like your blog.